 Remember the first time you saw a vessel sink?
-It may have been while watching a home show, visiting a friend's house, or attending an open house—but you may have felt confusion, wonderment, or delight?
+It may have been while watching a home show, visiting a friend's house, or attending an open house.
+You may have felt confusion, wonderment, or delight.

 Vessel sinks provoke many emotions, not only from homeowners but industry professionals such as designers, contractors, and bathroom remodelers.
 Sometimes that emotion is love, sometimes fervent dislike.
 Rarely does anyone have a neutral opinion about them.

 In 2013, when Lauren Hunter of Remodeling polled designers, asking, "True or false.
 Vessel sinks were just a fad," the answer was a resounding "True!" from all.

 So, at least from the perspective of taste-makers, vessel sinks are very dated and are not being installed in the numbers they were in the early 2000s.
 According to industry professionals, vessel sinks functionally never worked well.
 Aesthetically, they were good for that initial moment of surprise, but little else.

 But homeowners are free to follow their tastes, and if a vessel sink is part of your tastes—go for it.

 A vessel sink is a basin that sits on top of a bathroom vanity or counter, rather than insets like traditional drop-in or under-mount sinks.
 These sinks are found only in bathrooms, not kitchens, as their size and style would not be practical for the kitchen environment.